kehayov17/SPY-volatility-estimator/README.md

 ## EGARCH

-The first method is using EGARCH to forecast the next day volatility.You can set start and end dates for the historical data , but keep in mind that for garch models atleast a 1000 data points are recommended(in this case meaning atleast a 1000 days of historical data).We are using EGARCH instead of GARCH because it more accurately captures the key characteristics of volatility — asymmetry and leverage effects.
+The first method is using EGARCH to forecast the next day volatility.You can set start and end dates for the historical data , but keep in mind that for garch models atleast a 1000 data points are recommended(in this case meaning atleast a 1000 days of historical data).We are using EGARCH instead of GARCH because it more accurately captures the key characteristics of volatility.

 <img width="629" alt="Screenshot 2025-06-21 at 16 20 44" src="https://github.com/user-attachments/assets/ee443f31-f6c7-4677-aada-11b31b9fa2b3" />